TalhaMemisoglu/Dentist-website/README.md

 Enes Korkmaz | Back-End Developer
 Hasan Yazgan | Back-End Developer

+You can find relevant [reports](https://github.com/TalhaMemisoglu/Dentist-website/tree/main/Reports) to gain more information about our project's contents.

-You can find relevant documentation and track our progress on [Wiki](https://github.com/TalhaMemisoglu/Dentist-Web-Site/wiki) Pages.
+You can find relevant documentation about our progress on [Wiki](https://github.com/TalhaMemisoglu/Dentist-Web-Site/wiki) Pages.

 Demonstration [video](https://www.youtube.com/watch?v=6Ulxg_3RjTo) of our project from Sprint 5.